dtan20441/portfolio_toys/README.md

 Products earn the majority of their revenue from stores located in downtown.
 Hence, revenue from downtown stores are considerably higher than commercial, residential and airport based stores.

 ### Profit Margin Analysis
+Profit margin for Electronics was 48% at January 2022 and fell to 40% in September 2023.